lunow/terminalscreensaver/README.md

 Its important to return a Deferred Object in the `run` function!
 Everything else is commented and easy to understand.

-*If you have build a plugin, please send me an pull request, so everybody can see it!*
+*If you have built a plugin, please send me a pull request, so everybody can see it!*

 Todos
 -----
-This is only a very simple and fast demo.
+This is only a very simple and short demo.
 There are a few things to do:

 - build some cool or funny plugins
 - publish the screensaver x code project
 - remove the unused lines from screen after a while
 - make the terminal faster
-- possiblity to replace more then one line
+- possiblity to replace more than one line
+- themes support